 Ditch the plane and take the train to Paris instead this summer and you’ll stop over 60kg of carbon emissions6.

-Based on analysis carried out by the Carbon Trust for OVO Group (2019), 26% of an average individual’s carbon footprint in the UK comes from energy.
+1 Based on analysis carried out by the Carbon Trust for OVO Group (2019), 26% of an average individual’s carbon footprint in the UK comes from energy.
 In this analysis, the carbon footprint includes the following lifestyle categories: energy, transport, shopping, food and drink and holidays.
 See table below for each category.
-This excludes emissions from things that the average person cannot directly control such as supporting the NHS, defence, government bodies, etc.
+This excludes emissions from things that the average person cannot directly control such as supporting the NHS, defence, government bodies, etc. Please note these figures are not reflective of potential changes to your habits during the coronavirus pandemic.

 UK AVERAGE INDIVIDUAL CARBON FOOTPRINT BREAKDOWN